samhermes/samhermes.github.io/index.md

 ---
 <div class="intro">
   <div class="intro-text">
-    <p>Holy cabooses!
+    <p>Holy cabooses, you're here!
 I'm Sam, a front end web developer.
-Here, I write as I learn about WordPress, CSS, JS, accessibility, and more.
+I write as I learn about CSS, JavaScript, accessibility, WordPress, and more.
 I also have a few side projects that allow me to explore new ways of working.</p>
+    <a class="cta" href="/about">More About Me</a>
   </div>
 </div>